Our Team

 She has worked in our community and with local families for over 30 years and even ran her own children’s enrichment center in the past.
 Since losing her company she has struggled and oftentimes, over the last five years, her housing had been transient.
 This fuels her passion in her work with our organization.

-Heather also works at our partner organization, Food Strong, as the Community Outreach and Marketing Manager, and enjoys practicing henna and ecstatic dance.
+Heather enjoys practicing henna and ecstatic dance.
+She previously worked at our partner organization, Food Strong, as the Community Outreach and Marketing Manager.

 4th House Manager